SecurityScorecard Connector

 1. (Optional) In the Connector's Name text box, type a descriptive name for the connector.

-3. In the Data pulling configuration section, you can configure dynamic settings specific to the connector.
+4. In the Data pulling configuration section, you can configure dynamic settings specific to the connector.
+For SecurityScorecard, you must enable one of the following two options:

 • In the Asset Retention text box, type the number of days after which you want assets to be removed from Tenable Exposure Management.
 If an asset has not been detected or updated within the specified number of days, it is automatically removed from the application, ensuring your asset inventory is current and relevant.